Rip Collins (pitcher)

 Harry Warren "Rip" Collins (February 26, 1896 – May 27, 1968) was an American Major League Baseball pitcher with the New York Yankees, Boston Red Sox, Detroit Tigers and the St. Louis Browns between 1920 and 1931.
 Collins batted and threw right-handed.

 Collins was born in the small city of Weatherford, Texas, a longtime seat of Parker County.
 Attending Texas A&M University, Collins was a four-sport star, chiefly known for his ability as a football punter.

-In 1919, Collins became a starting pitcher for Double-A Dallas Rangers of the Texas League.
+In 1919, Collins became a starting pitcher for the Double-A Dallas Rangers of the Texas League.
 A year later, he joined the New York Yankees.

-Collins was a 14-game winner three times during his majors career, in his 1920 rookie season with the Yankees, for the Boston Red Sox in 1922, and with the Detroit Tigers in 1924.
+Collins was a 14-game winner three times during his major league career (in his 1920 rookie season with the Yankees, for the Boston Red Sox in 1922, and with the Detroit Tigers in 1924).
 A member of the 1921 American League champion Yankees team, he relieved in Game Three of the World Series won by the New York Giants in seven games.
 He finished his major league career with the St. Louis Browns in 1931.

-Rip and his former Texas A&M Aggie teammate Topper Rigney both played together for the Detroit Tigers from 1923 to 1925.
+Collins and his former Texas A&M teammate Topper Rigney played together for the Detroit Tigers from 1923 to 1925.

 In an 11-season career, Collins posted a 108–82 record with 569 strikeouts and a 3.99 ERA in 1711.1 innings pitched.

-Collins returned to the Texas League in 1933 to play one season with Fort Worth Cats and then retired from baseball.
+Collins returned to the Texas League in 1933 to play one season with the Fort Worth Cats and then retired from baseball.